Critical Illness Insurance: Is it Worth the Cost?

 At PolicyMe, you can buy critical illness coverage on its own or bundled with term life insurance.
 Applying for both types of insurance coverage takes 20 minutes or less to complete.
 And you find out if you're approved right away!

-For pointers on getting the best insurance coverage for your needs, chat with a non-commissioned advisor.
+For pointers on getting the best insurance coverage for your needs, chat with a licensed advisor.
 You'll get genuine, honest advice (we'll even tell you if you don't need insurance right now).

 What does critical illness insurance cover?